Learn How to Address Abuse

 Report a violation

-After reviewing our guidelines, if you believe an offending account is violating one or many of these, you should report abuse within the application via our internal flagging feature.
-This is the fastest way to get abusive content reviewed.
+After reviewing our guidelines, if you believe an account isn't following one or many of these, you should report abuse with our in-app reporting.
+This is the fastest way to get abusive posts or profiles reviewed.

-If you are experiencing repeat or extensive abuse, or a hate account has been created using your likeness, and the abuse persists after taking preventitive measures, you can report the account to Instagram directly for review.
+If you're experiencing repeat or extensive abuse, if a hate account has been created using your likeness, or abuse persists after taking preventative measures, you can report the account to Instagram directly for review.
 Please provide all necessary information in your report; this will help your issue be resolved as quickly as possible.

-Instagram only removes accounts and content that are in violation of our Guidelines and Terms.
-It is important to remember that Instagram does not mediate disputes between users.
+Instagram only removes accounts and posts that aren't following our Guidelines and Terms.
+It's important to remember that Instagram doesn't mediate disputes between people who use our service.

 Contact local law enforcement or legal representation

-We will investigate every report we recieve.
+We'll investigate every report we receive.
 However, when an argument appears to have gone beyond the point of a personal conflict and may have turned into a credible threat, whether it be online or offline, you should contact your local authorities.
-Your local authorities are in the best position to assess the threat and intervene or assist as necessary.
+They are in the best position to assess the threat and intervene or help as necessary.

 If contacted by law enforcement directly, we can work with them and provide the necessary information for their investigation of your issue.
 You can point local law enforcement to our Information for Law Enforcement.

-In addition, if you feel your online dispute is legal in nature, please seek advice from a lawyer.
-Instagram cannot offer any legal advice, nor can we provide other users' information except as required by valid legal process.
+If you feel that your online dispute is legal in nature, please seek advice from a lawyer.
+Instagram can't offer any legal advice, and we can't provide information about people who use our service except as required by valid legal process.